hagnernils/ldgv/article.md

 reflex-dom, which use the ghcjs compiler together with the nix paket manager.
 The resulting static site can then be easily hosted by GitHub-Pages.

-Reflex follows a programming pattern called [Functional Reactive Programming](TODO), which the [Queensland Functional Programming Lab](https://qfpl.io/projects/reflex) better explains than I could.
+Reflex follows a programming pattern called [Functional Reactive Programming](https://stackoverflow.com/a/1030631/13598798), which the [Queensland Functional Programming Lab](https://qfpl.io/posts/reflex/basics/introduction) better explains than I could.

-The backend for  this runs in is the `JSM`, which luckily is an instance of `MonadIO` and thus provides `lifIO` which we can use to run the main `interpret`ation of source code.
+The backend for `reflex-dom` is the `JSM` provided by [JSaddle](https://github.com/ghcjs/jsaddle), which luckily is an instance of `MonadIO` and thus provides `liftIO` which we can use to run the main `interpret`ation of ldst source code.

-We then build a very basic page with two main text fields, one with the HTML id `tSrc` for the input
+We build a [basic page](https://hagnernils.github.io/ldgv) with two main text fields, one with the HTML id `tSrc` for the input

 ```haskell
 elAttr "textarea" ("id" =: "tSrc" <> "class" =: "source_textarea" <>"spellcheck" =: "false") $ dynText $ fmap (T.pack.lookupExample) dVal
 ```
-which uses a `dynText` as inner content, which is built by looking up the example file described by the dropdown.
+that uses a `dynText` as inner content, which is built by looking up the example file described by the dropdown.
-For output the same method is used, but it is set readonly.
+For the second one (the output) the same method is used, but with the readonly attribute.

 ```haskell
 elAttr "textarea" ("id" =: "tOutput" <> "class" =: "output_textarea" <> "readonly" =: "readonly" <> "spellcheck" =: "false") blank
 ```
-We can then redirect output which used to go to stdout to our textbox
+Output by the typechecking and interpretation which used to go to stdout can then be redirected to our textbox.

-There is most likely another way by using a `WriterT` around the `ReaderT` to store output, but appending text makes it more interactive
-(and easier to understand, coming from a non-functional programming background).
+This is done by replacing `putStrLn :: String -> IO ()` with our own `String -> JSM ()` version which escapes newlines and quotes and uses the JSM to append text to the `value` of the `tOutput` textbox.
 ```haskell
 printLn :: String -> JSM ()
 printLn s = do